yingguangx/docker/README.md

 <img align="right" width="175px" src="http://i.imgur.com/mdZ8Ktf.png" />

-# Phalcon Compose
+# Docker swarm for shopnc

 [![Build Status](https://travis-ci.org/phalcon/phalcon-compose.svg?branch=master)][:status:]
 [![Phalcon v3.1.2](https://img.shields.io/badge/phalcon-3.1.2-blue.svg)][:phalcon:]

-The unofficial Phalcon Docker Environment
+The Docker Swarm Environment For shopnc

-This is an unofficial, open-source and community-driven boilerplate for Phalcon projects that run on [Docker][:docker:] which based on [Phalcon Compose][:release:].
+This is open-source and community-driven boilerplate for shopnc projects that run on [Docker][:docker:] which based on [Phalcon Compose][:release:].
-It's an attempt of standardizing and making it easier to bootstrap Phalcon applications ready for development and production environments.
+It's an attempt of standardizing and making it easier to test shopnc applications ready for development environments.

 ## Documentation

-Phalcon Compose's documentation can be seen at [phalcon-compose.readme.io][:compose:].
+Shopnc's documentation can be seen at [doc.baiyang.com][:documentation:].

 ## License